Jonathan2251/lbd/_sources/asm.txt

   Cpu0InstrInfo.cpp              -
   =============================  ==================================

-Except Cpu0ISelDAGToDAG.cpp, the others' function are same with backend.
+Except Cpu0ISelDAGToDAG.cpp, the other functions are same with backend.
-The Cpu0ISelLowering.cpp inline asm is explained after the result of run with ch11_2.cpp.
+The Cpu0ISelLowering.cpp inline asm is explained after the result of running with ch11_2.cpp.
 Cpu0ISelDAGToDAG.cpp just save OP code in SelectInlineAsmMemoryOperand().
 Since the the OP code is Cpu0 inline assembly instruction, no llvm IR DAG translation needed further.
 Save OP